top of page

 IMG_3390.jpg

-Robert Terris is dedicated to finding lasting solutions to family problems.
-Robert has been practicing understanding-based mediation since 2002 in a variety of family and legal settings.
-As both a licensed attorney and family therapist, he offers unique skills in settling legal issues with emotional undercurrents.
-He is committed to helping people work through their problems and preserve their relationships.
-He has an uncanny ability to understand his clients' points of view and zero in on the concerns underlying their positions.
-He asks everyone in the room to delve deep, to listen and understand, and to clarify and articulate their needs and interests.
+I am dedicated to finding lasting solutions to family problems.
+I have been practicing understanding-based mediation since 2002 in a variety of family and legal settings.
+As both a licensed attorney and family therapist, I offer unique skills in settling legal issues with emotional undercurrents.
+I am committed to helping people work through their problems and preserve their relationships.
+I have a profound ability to understand my clients' points of view and zero in on the concerns underlying their positions.
+I ask everyone in the room to delve deep, to listen and understand, and to clarify and articulate their needs and interests.
 This leads to enhanced empathy, more creativity, practical solutions, and long-lasting agreements.
-For more information about Robert's work as a therapist, see www.robertterris.com.
+For more information about my work as a therapist, see www.robertterris.com.

 Education